 Here’s something else you need to know – when you go to bed at 10pm-11pm and you’re getting up at 6am-7pm, you think you’re getting 8 hours of sleep.
 But you’re not.

 During sleep, we have many stages.
 One includes being awake.

 And I was surprised to learn when I started tracking my sleep with my Fitbit (nifty little thing that Fitbit!).
 Turns out the whole time I thought I was getting 8 hours of sleep, I was getting 6 hours.
 I spent nearly 2 hours of my sleep cycle awake – tossing and turning.

 I don’t know about you, but for me anything less than 8 hours a sleep doesn’t not make me a nice person!!

 So before you go ahead and read these rituals, it’s also worth looking at how long you’re actually sleeping for.

 Are you giving yourself enough time to sleep?
 The more sleep-deprived you are, the more it can bring on things like anxiety before sleep.

-If the hours of shut eye aren’t the problem and getting lost in thought and worry is still an issue these 6 simple sleep rituals that can help stop anxiety before sleep.
+If the hours of shut eye aren’t the problem and getting lost in thought and worry is still an issue these 6 simple self care night routines that can help stop anxiety before sleep.

 Meditation can have a hard rap.
 Don’t lie down.
 Try not to move.
 Breathy deeply.